sanger-tol/curationpretext/README.md

   - The type of longread data you are utilising, e.g., ont, illumina, hifi.

 - `--aligner`
-  - The aligner yopu wish to use for the coverage generation, defaults to bwamem2 but minimap2 is also supported.
+  - The aligner you wish to use for the coverage generation, defaults to `AUTO` but options include `bwamem2` and `minimap2`.

 - `--cram`
   - The directory of the cram _and_ cram.crai files, e.g., `/path/to/cram/`